NTT123/pax/README.md

 ## Fine-tunning models<a id="finetune"></a>

-Pax's Module provides the ``freeze`` method to convert all trainable parameters to non-trainable states.
+Pax's Module provides the ``freeze_parameters`` transformation to convert all trainable parameters to non-trainable states.

 ```python
 net = pax.nn.Sequential(